Post-compulsory education and training

 The intent of these graphics is to provide an indicative annual snapshot of the proportions of young people aged 16 to 24 years participating in different types of education and in work in New Zealand.
-They illustrate the differences in distribution of young New Zealanders through the education system and the labour market by age, ethnicity and gender at a point in time.
+They illustrate the differences in distribution of young New Zealanders through the education system and the labour market by age, ethnicity, and gender at points in time.

 If you are interested instead in research that follows cohorts of school leavers in the years after they leave school, including the proportion that go overseas, or if you want to view the tertiary education indicator for school leaver destinations, see the links under the Related Pages section.

-Below the graphics are notes explaining how survey and administrative data was combined to create the graphics, data sources used and data limitations.
+Below the graphics are notes explaining how survey and administrative data was combined to create the graphics and identifying the data sources and data limitations.
 There are also definitions for the different activity types.

 How the graphics were created